 We wed in front of our closest friends, in a beautiful ceremony with personal vows and so much joy.
 Sometimes I still can’t believe I now have a growing relationship with my mom and sisters, a loving step-dad, a spunky son, and a doting husband.

 If there’s anything you learn from reading my story, it’s no matter what you’ve been through, there is always reason to find hope.
-God isn’t done writing your story, and He weaves the difficult moments into future joy that you can’t anticipate in the moment, but if you keep faith, He can use you for His glory.”
+God isn’t done writing your story, and He weaves the difficult moments into future joy you can’t anticipate in the moment, but if you keep faith, He can use you for His glory.”

 This story was submitted to Love What Matters by Julie Graham of Florida.
 You can follow their journey on Instagram, Facebook, and The Grit and Grace Project.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.